wwk3j/sshPostGIS/arcmap2psql2geoserver/README.txt

 Namespace-the namespace for the geoserver
 Note: allows having two things with the same name, but doesn't clash Datastore-the datastore name for the shapefile

+Upon populating all the fields, as long as * does not occur it should upload into the postgis database and then show up in geoserver.

+*Known Issues:
+in the main code block, you are essentially checking the incoming EPSG of the shapefile being loaded if this EPSG is not among the list of those in the epsg file, then the shapefile may need to be changed.

 Troubleshooting:
 TBD